boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 ### Performance

-One of the really neat things about Go 1.11 that I quickly discovered is that the web pprof view now supports flame graphs.
-Flame graphs for those that don't know show a base from which methods rise out of.
+One of the really neat things about Go 1.11 that I discovered is that the web pprof view now supports flame graphs.
+Flame graphs for those that don't know show a base from which methods rise (or fall as the Go one is inverted) out of.
 The wider the base of the flame the more time is spent in that method.
-Taller flames indicate deeper calls.
-They give a nice visual overview of where the program is spending its time and how many calls it made.
+Taller flames indicate more method calls, where one method calls another.
+They give a nice visual overview of where the program is spending its time and how many calls are made.

 Candidates for optimisation are wide flames, ideally at the tip.
-Oddly though Go's flame graphs are inverted but no matter.
+As mentioned oddly enough Go's flame graphs are inverted.
 Here is what I started with.

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/flame-graph-start.png)

 On the far right you can see the code which walks the file tree.
 Next to it is the code which pulls files into memory.
 To the left of that is the code which processes the files.
 The methods which process the files take up more room.
-This indicates that the application is CPU bound.
+This indicates that the application is CPU bound, as that method is only invoked when the far right methods are finished.

-Of course one big issue with flame graphs is that if you arent calling out to methods it looks rather flat like the above.
+One big issue with flame graphs is that if you arent calling out to methods it looks rather flat like the above.
+This can be solved by breaking large methods down into smaller ones, which will produce more tips in the flame graph.

 From my previous benchmarks with `scc` I was aware that the method `complexityCount` was one of the more painful ones.
-At the time I managed to get it down to being about as optimial as I thought I could.
-However the brilliance of the flame graph is that I was able to see it was making some addtional calls.
+At the time I managed to get it down to being about as optimial as I thought.
+However the brilliance of the flame graph is that it makes it easy to see where addtional calls are being made and how long it spends in them.

 Clicking into that method produced the following.